 Browse Schools by Degree LevelCareer Counseling & Job Center

 - Create Account

 There are several types of master's degree programs for librarians, but all offer instruction in how to best assist patrons, use technology and perform library administration.
-Read on to learn about prerequisites, curricula and certification requirements for librarians.
+The programs are offered at colleges and universities, and take about two years to complete.

-Graduate programs for aspiring librarians typically award a Master of Library and Information Science (MILS) or a Master of Science (M.S.) in Library and Information Science.
-However, some colleges and universities offer either or both a Master of Science in Library Science (MSLS) and a Master of Science in Information Science (MSIS).
-Still other schools confer a Master of Science in Information (MSI) or a Master of Arts (M.A.) in Information Resources and Library Science.
+Graduate programs for aspiring librarians typically award a Master of Library and Information Science or a Master of Science (M.S.) in Library and Information Science.
+However, some colleges and universities offer a M.S. in Library Science, a M.S. in Information Science, a M.S. in Information Science or a Master of Arts in Information Resources and Library Science.

 In most states, public school librarians must be certified, which may require holding a teacher's license in addition to completing a librarian training program.
-Some states call for passing a standardized test.
-Librarians in public libraries may need to be certified in some states as well.
 Students should make sure any program they are considering meets their state's requirements.

 Librarians' three primary focuses include patrons' needs, technical services and administration.
 In smaller libraries, there may be one or two librarians who perform all of these tasks.
 In larger libraries, however, librarians tend to specialize in just one aspect of a library's collections or services.
 Additionally, some libraries have one primary focus, such as legal, medical or religious information.
 Employers of librarians might include the following: